Andalé Mono

 Andalé Mono (for technical reasons also Andale Mono) is a monospaced sans-serif typeface designed by Steve Matteson for terminal emulation and software development environments, originally for the Taligent project by Apple Inc. and IBM.
-Andalé Mono has a sibling called Andalé Sans.
+Andalé Mono has a proportional-width sibling called Andalé Sans.

 IBM's legacy

 The character set and design choices of Andalé Mono reveal its origin as a custom font for the Apple and IBM joint project Taligent.
 The character set includes many IBM specific symbols from IBM Courier, published in 1991.
 Some characters, like the card symbols, have even identical outlines.
 Also the dotted zero, which seems to have originated as an option on IBM 3270 displays, is included in both fonts.

 Distribution

 Andalé Mono was first distributed as an Internet Explorer 4.0 add-on, originally under the name Monotype.com.
 Starting with version 1.25 of the font, it was renamed to Andale Mono, and distributed with Internet Explorer 5 and 6.
 Andalé Mono is no longer distributed with modern versions of Microsoft Windows (from Windows 2000/ME onwards), having been replaced by Lucida Console.
 It is still available for download as part of the Core fonts for the Web package on SourceForge and it is bundled with macOS.